Chinese spring offensive: PVA attacks the Kansas Line (23–24 April)

-Well before daylight on the 25th General Milburn became convinced that I Corps would have to give up the Kansas Line.
+Well before daylight on the 25th Milburn became convinced that I Corps would have to give up the Kansas Line.
 As suspected, KPA I Corps was joining the offensive, although its initial move ended abruptly when its 8th Division attempted to cross the Imjin over the railroad bridge near Munsan-ni and was blown back with high losses from artillery fire and air attacks.
 However the PVA 190th and 192nd Divisions attacking in strength just after midnight drove the ROK 1st Division back another 1 mi before giving respite, widening still more the gap between the ROK and Glosters.
 The 189th Division continued, if slowly, to pass through the gap.
 Before midnight the entire front of the 3rd Division was under assault.